uswds/uswds-site/_posts/README.md

-# Adding content to the "Updates" section
+# Adding content to the "What's new" section

 Our [What's new page](https://designsystem.digital.gov/about/whats-new/) is powered by [Jekyll posts](https://jekyllrb.com/docs/posts/).
 See below for instructions for [creating new posts](#creating-a-new-post) and following [post conventions](#post-conventions).